 CreateTankPlayerCharacter() : tank =

-- The method must accept at least any argument accepted by the overriden method, so the parameter type must be a supertype of the overriden function's parameter type.
+The method must accept at least any argument accepted by the overridden method, so the parameter type must be a supertype of the overridden function's parameter type.

-- The method must not return a value that the overriden method couldn't have, so the return type must be a subtype of the overriden method's return type.
+The method must not return a value that the overridden method couldn't have, so the return type must be a subtype of the overridden method's return type.

-- The method must not have more effects than the overriden method, so the effect specifier must be a subtype of the overriden method's effect specifier.
+The method must not have more effects than the overridden method, so the effect specifier must be a subtype of the overridden method's effect specifier.

 Super